the SSD Buyers Guide - click to see article

 One effect of the recession is that users - looking back with the benefit of hindsight - will realize that a lot of resources (today) got wasted - and a lot of data was trashed - simply because of doing things the way they have always been done - without questioning the thinking or assumptions behind any of it.

 A whole load of convenient incremental steps can take you to a place that's a long way from a rational destination.
 When the spending tap closes shut - every drip, drip starts to look more interesting and gets scrutinized more intensely.
-Happy days will be here again - but wiser ones too. ...Storage Reliability articles & news
+Happy days will be here again - but wiser ones too. ...SSD Reliability articles & news

 Later articles with a forward looking theme include:-